Impact of non-standard neutrino-electron interactions on Big Bang Nucleosynthesis: Consequences for Big Bang Nucleosynthesis

 After neutrino decoupling, the weak interaction rates involving neutrons and protons fall below the expansion rate of the universe, and chemical equilibrium can no longer be maintained.
 At temperatures below \( T \sim 0.7 \) MeV, the neutron-to-proton density ratio departs from its equilibrium value and freezes out, with a residual decrease due to free neutron decays.
 This effectively sets the neutron abundance prior to the onset of nucleosynthesis.

 After the first few minutes following the Big Bang, the baryonic composition of the universe was effectively established.
 Approximately 75\% of the baryonic mass remained in the form of hydrogen nuclei (protons), while nearly 25\% became bound in helium-4 nuclei.
 In addition to these dominant components, trace amounts of other light elements were also present, including deuterium, helium-3, and lithium-7.
-The observationally inferred values of the primordial abundances, obtained from different astrophysical environments, are summarised in Table~\ref{tab:primordial_abundances}.
+The observationally inferred primordial abundances used in our analysis, namely helium-4 and deuterium, are summarised in Table~\ref{tab:primordial_abundances}.
 These values represent the current best estimates based on high-precision measurements and serve as crucial benchmarks for theoretical predictions from BBN computations.
-Following the common convention adopted in cosmology, the abundances are given as the mass fraction \( Y_p \equiv 4n_{^4\rm He}/n_B \) for helium-4, and the number densities normalised to hydrogen for the other light elements: \( \mathrm{D}/\mathrm{H} \), \( ^3\mathrm{He}/\mathrm{H} \), and \( ^7\mathrm{Li}/\mathrm{H} \) for deuterium, helium-3, and lithium-7, respectively, where $\mathrm{H}\equiv n_H$, $\mathrm{D}\equiv n_{^2\mathrm{H}}$, etc.
+For helium-4 we adopt the recent Large Binocular Telescope (LBT) determination, since its smaller uncertainty allows us to assess the constraining power of helium in the parameter ranges explored here.
+Following the common convention adopted in cosmology, the abundances are given as the mass fraction \( Y_p \equiv 4n_{^4\rm He}/n_B \) for helium-4, and the number densities normalised to hydrogen for the other light elements: \( ^2\mathrm{H}/\mathrm{H} \), \( ^3\mathrm{He}/\mathrm{H} \), and \( ^7\mathrm{Li}/\mathrm{H} \) for deuterium, helium-3, and lithium-7, respectively, where $\mathrm{H}\equiv n_H$, $^2\mathrm{H}\equiv n_{^2\mathrm{H}}$, etc.

-In the framework of standard BBN, the theoretical predictions for the primordial abundances of light elements depend on well-established physics and inputs — such as the neutron lifetime and the relevant nuclear reaction rates — and there is only one free cosmological parameter: the baryon-to-photon ratio \( \eta_B \equiv n_B/n_\gamma \).
+In the framework of standard BBN, the theoretical predictions for the primordial abundances of light elements depend on well-established physics and inputs — such as the neutron lifetime $\tau_n$ and the relevant nuclear reaction rates — and there is only one free cosmological parameter: the baryon-to-photon ratio \( \eta_B \equiv n_B/n_\gamma \).
 This parameter controls the density of baryons available to form nuclei during BBN, and thereby influences the freeze-out and efficiency of the various nuclear reactions.
 It is often convenient to express it as \( \eta_{10} \equiv 10^{10} \eta_B \).